 If You Have a Mortgage

-If you know you’ll be struggling to make your April or May payment, you’ve got to get in touch with your mortgage company immediately.
+Struggling to make your next payment?
+You’ve got to get in touch with your mortgage company immediately.

 Stay in touch with them about your inability to make a mortgage payment.
 They’ll advise you what to do and what kind of options are available to you, which may include deferring payments for several months.